 Other pundits claim that it is unlikely that this universe emerged by chance.
 For instance, there is an argument stating that this universe is designed for life because the laws of physics and the values of physical constants seem just right for life to exist.
 Even if that were true, there may be an unlimited number of universes with different physical laws and constants, and this universe may just be one of them that accidentally is just right.
 In any case, nobody would make this claim if the universe didn’t support life.

 Then there is the Fermi Paradox.
 It seems likely that there are extraterrestrial civilisations in our universe but there is no evidence for the existence of these aliens.
 “Where is everybody?”
 Mr. Fermi asked.
 Perhaps civilisations tend to die out before they become advanced.
 Or maybe we just overestimate the probability of advanced civilisations contacting us.
 It could also be that Earth and humankind truly are at the centre of the universe, which might indicate that we are living inside a simulation.

 The observer effect might be the best evidence we have of this universe being a virtual reality.
 Several types of small particles normally don’t exist and only come into being when someone observes them.
 If this universe is a virtual reality, it would be a waste of memory and processing power to represent them all the time.
-In a real universe these small particles might, or even should always exist even if no-one is watching.
+In a real universe these small particles might or even should always exist even if no-one is watching.